Leafwing-Studios/fop-rules/docs/character-options/classes/soulbinder.md

 An overwhelming surge of essence flows through your bond; empowering you but damaging the other creature.
 Choose one:

 - You have advantage on your next basic attack made before the end of your next turn.
-- Make a Focus attack against your dual.
+- Make a special attack against Focus against your dual.
 If you hit, deal 1d8 + Presence damage of the type chosen when you learned this pulse.

 ### Strange Symbiosis